kescobo/blog.bonham.ch/webeasties/2013/rock-climbing-fat-fingers-and-arthritis.md

 Me following up a 5.9 in Rumney, NH... probably not risking death.

 Those acute sports injuries can sometimes grab headlines, but people are increasingly becoming aware of the long-term consequences of physical stress on the body.
-Football and hokey players [can suffer from](http://en.wikipedia.org/wiki/Chronic_traumatic_encephalopathy) memory loss and depression as a result of swelling in the brain associated with repeated concussions, tennis players often get [stress fractures](http://orthoinfo.aaos.org/topic.cfm?topic=a00112) on their spine (not to mention the aptly named [tennis elbow](http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001485/)), and many, if not all sports are thought to increase the risk of developing [osteo[arthritis](/tag/arthritis)](http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001460/) - in which the cartilage in your joints breaks down, allowing bone to rub against bone and inducing inflammation.
+Football and hokey players [can suffer from](http://en.wikipedia.org/wiki/Chronic_traumatic_encephalopathy) memory loss and depression as a result of swelling in the brain associated with repeated concussions, tennis players often get [stress fractures](http://orthoinfo.aaos.org/topic.cfm?topic=a00112) on their spine (not to mention the aptly named [tennis elbow](http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001485/)), and many, if not all sports are thought to increase the risk of developing osteoarthritis - in which the cartilage in your joints breaks down, allowing bone to rub against bone and inducing inflammation.

 This increased risk of arthritis is of particular concern for climbers - there are a lot of joints in the hands, and climbing tweaks them in all kinds of ways.